Transgender rights in Germany: Third gender

-In November 2017, the Bundesverfassungsgericht ("Federal Constitutional Court") ruled that civil status law must allow a third gender option.
-This means that birth certificates no longer have blank gender entries for intersex people.
-The process for intersex people to obtain different gender markers has been regulated in § 45b of the Personenstandsgesetz ("Law of Civil Status").
+In November 2017, the German Federal Constitutional Court ruled that civil status law must allow a third gender option.
+This means that birth registers no longer need to have blank gender entries for intersex people.
+The ruling was implemented through the Third Gender Act.
+The Self-Determination Act completely revised the Third Gender Act provisions and standardised the regulations for trans, inter and non-binary people in a single law.